 - Take with or without food.

-- If you cannot swallow this drug whole, you may melt it in room temperature water in an oral syringe.
+- If you cannot swallow this drug whole, you may dissolve it in room temperature water in an oral syringe.
 If you can swallow soft foods, the tablets can be crushed and mixed with applesauce.
 Do not mix with other liquids or foods.
 Follow how to mix as you have been told by your doctor or read the package insert.

 - Wash your hands before use.

 - If dissolved in water, take within 24 hours of adding water to the tablets.
 If mixed in applesauce, take within 2 hours of mixing.
 Do not store for future use.

 - If the adapter has not been put in the bottle when you get it, follow how to prepare the bottle as you have been told or read the package insert.